Get A Better Resume

 • Make sure your response flows.
 You can use the BACAR, STAR, or SARI techniques for structure, but remember to respond like a human, not a robot.

-• Use specific examples and actions for each competency-based question rather than generic responses.
+• Use specific examples and actions for each competency-based question instead of giving generic responses that make you sound like any other candidate.

 Don'ts